Merle Hay: World War I service

-Two days later, on 5 Nov 1917, Enright, Gresham, and Hay were buried near the battlefield where they had died.
+Two days later, on 5 November 1917, Enright, Gresham, and Hay were buried near the battlefield where they had died.
 An inscription marked their graves: "Here lie the first soldiers of the illustrious Republic of the United States who fell on French soil for justice and liberty."
 Their bodies were eventually returned to their families and reburied in the United States.
 Hay was then re-interred in July 1921 in West Lawn Cemetery in his home town of Glidden, Iowa.
 The West Lawn Cemetery was later renamed the Merle Hay Memorial Cemetery.
 An 8-foot monument commissioned by the Iowa Legislature marks his gravesite.

 Shortly after Hay's death, the highway running from the west edge of Des Moines to Camp Dodge was renamed Merle Hay Road.
 A memorial boulder was placed along Merle Hay Road in 1923 and remains up today amidst the commercial development along the road.
 Merle Hay Mall in Des Moines was also named for Hay; the local Kiwanis club placed a memorial plaque near the entrance to the mall's Sears store in 1979.

 The first American military casualty in World War II was also an Iowa native.
-Andrew, Iowa, native Robert M. Losey, a military attache, was killed on April 21, 1940, during a German bombardment of Dombås, Norway.
-Captain Losey had been attempting to complete the evacuation of the American diplomatic delegation from Norway to Sweden in the wake of the German invasion.
+Robert M. Losey, a military attache, was killed on April 21, 1940, during a German bombardment of Dombås, Norway.

 Family

-Hay's mother collapsed upon hearing of his death but in an interview two days after Hay's father, D. Hay, said that "I am proud of my boy if he has given up his life for his country."
-He was survived by a younger brother Basil, eighteen, and a fourteen-year-old sister Opel.
+Hay's mother collapsed upon hearing of his death but in an interview two days later Hay's father, D. Hay, said that "I am proud of my boy if he has given up his life for his country."
+He had a younger brother Basil and sister Opel.